 Government surveys of average weekly earnings are published regularly for a wide range of trades and professions, both nationally and for individual states and cities.
-The government-run organisation Wagenet has a website where you can consult wages and conditions of employment information (www.wagenet.gov.au).
-There are also a number of books which detail wages in different occupations, including What Jobs Pay by Rod Tilson (Hobsons Press).
+The government-run organisation Fairwork has a website where you can consult wages and conditions of employment information.

-Graduates can expect to start on annual salaries of around $36,000.
-At the other end of the scale, managing directors earn between $350,000 and $600,000 a year in Sydney compared with $200,000 to $400,000 in Melbourne and $140,000 to $225,000 in Perth.
-Executive salaries in Australia are fast catching up with the rest of the world, and expatriate American bosses of top Australian companies earn $millions a year (including $tens of millions in bonuses in the form of share incentives/options and performance-related bonuses).
+Graduates can expect annual salaries of around $63,000, while retail workers tend to earn around $45,000 per year.
+At the other end of the scale, managing directors earn between $150,000 and $350,000.
+Executive salaries in Australia are fast catching up with the rest of the world, and expatriate American bosses of top Australian companies earn millions a year (including tens of millions in bonuses in the form of share incentives/options and performance-related bonuses).

 Tax File Number